NREL/BUTTER-Empirical-Deep-Learning-Experimental-Framework/dataset_files/readme.md

 + num_free_parameters: uint64, exact number of trainable parameters
 + widths: [uint32], list of layer widths used
 + network_structure: string, marshaled json representation of network structure used
-+ platform: string, platform run executed on
++ platform: string, platform repetition executed on
 + git_hash: string, git hash of version of experimental framework used
-+ hostname: string, hostname of system that executed this run
++ hostname: string, hostname of system that executed this repetition
-+ seed: int64, random seed used to initialize this run
++ seed: int64, random seed used to initialize this repetition
-+ start_time: int64, unix timestamp of start time of this run
++ start_time: int64, unix timestamp of start time of this repetition
-+ update_time: int64, unix timestamp of completion time of this run
++ update_time: int64, unix timestamp of completion time of this repetition
-+ command: string, complete marshaled json representation of this run's settings
++ command: string, complete marshaled json representation of this repetition's settings
-+ network_structure: string, marshaled json representation of this run's network configuration
++ network_structure: string, marshaled json representation of this repetition's network configuration
 + widths: uint32, list of layer widths for the network used
 + num_free_parameters: uint64, exact number of free parameters in the tested network
 + val_loss: [float32], test loss at the end of each epoch